spurcell/docs/docs/data.md

 ```
 numItems = #{"apples", "oranges"};    // numItems is 2

-// since a string is a collection, we can get its cardinality
+// since a string is an array, we can get its cardinality
 strlen = #"monkeys";                  // strlen is 7
 ```